pietrobe/TRIP/README.md

 * CUDA (for accelerator support)

 ## Compilation and Execution
-We assume the following environment variables:
-- `TRIP_MAIN_DIR` — root directory of TRIP
+We assume the environment variables `TRIP_MAIN_DIR` as the root directory of TRIP.

 ### Standard build
 After cloning the TRIP repository: